substance/interior/_posts/modules/0100-01-03-chronicle.md

 		this.reset = function() {}
 	};

 The difficult part is to specify `Change` types that are invertible and transformable.
-Substance.Operator comes in here and provides you with basic operations for text, arrays, and objects.
+Here, Substance.Operator comes in providing basic operations for text, arrays, and objects.

 Having your adapter you can begin chronicling using

     var chronicle = Chronicle.create();
     chronicle.manage(yourAdapter);

-To get things recorded you need to tell the Chronicle:
+To get things recorded you need to tell the Chronicle to do so:

     chronicle.record(someChange);

-Until we have proper documentation, please see the [testsuite](https://github.com/substance/chronicle/tree/master/tests) for usage examples.
+For more sophisticated examples see the [testsuite](https://github.com/substance/chronicle/tree/master/tests).